 As with most islands, fish is a key part of the Sardinian diet.
 You’ll find lobster in Alghero, bottarga (dried fish eggs) in Oristano and dogfish in Cagliari.

-This is our suggested Sardinia Road Trip – If you have any suggestion for the next time feel free to share it!
+This is our suggested Sardinia Road Trip – If you have any suggestions for the next time feel free to share!

 Travelling to Italy?
-Check out our foodie guide to Emilia Romagna here.
+Check out our other Italy guides here.